yostane/lectures/docs/blog/posts/kotlinscript.md

 # Scripting with Kotlin

 Kotlin is a modern programming language that supports many targets and allows to develop many applications types.
 From Android applications to server-side applications, Kotlin is a versatile language.
-It also supports scripting, which allows you to write small programs or scripts that can be executed directly without the need for a full build process.
+Even though it is a compiled language at its core, Kotlin supports scripting, which allows you to write small programs or scripts that can be executed directly with a similar developer experience (DX) as a any other scripting language.

 In this article, we will explore three ways of scripting with Kotlin: using the `*.main.kts` file, using *kscript* and finally using JBang.

 ## Scripting with `*.main.kts`

-Kotlin supports scripting through the `*.main.kts` file, which is a special file that can be executed directly.
+The official way of writing Kotlin scripts is with a `*.main.kts` file, which is a special file that can be executed directly.
 This file can contain Kotlin code and can be run using the `kotlin` command.
 For example, you can create a `script.main.kts` file with the following content:

 ```kotlin
 #!/usr/bin/env kotlin